Office of Outdoor Recreation

 Invite residents, visitors, businesses and workforce talent to live, work and play in Wisconsin – to experience the state’s natural places and vast outdoor recreation offerings – to stimulate economic development.

 Connect people to Wisconsin’s natural places and outdoor recreation opportunities through access and education with a focus on inclusion.

-Thrive when active lifestyles and outdoor recreation are promoted to create healthy individuals and communities and to provide additional economic impacts in the health sector.
+Thrive when active lifestyles and outdoor recreation are promoted to create healthy individuals and communities.

-Protect Wisconsin’s invaluable natural assets by encouraging outdoor recreation and the connection to place, necessary elements in the journey to preserving healthy lands and waters through personal stewardship.
+Sustain Wisconsin’s invaluable natural assets by encouraging outdoor recreation, the connection to place and the preservation of healthy lands and waters.

 To learn more about the Office and its progress, click here to join our email newsletter Wisconsin Outside.

 Education is paramount in inviting the public back to the great outdoors.
 In partnership with the Wisconsin Department of Health Services, and the Wisconsin Department of Natural Resources, the Office of Outdoor Recreation has created approved signage and social media graphics for use by land managers, communities, and businesses to welcome people to recreate outside while following new health recommendations.

 The Outdoor Industry Association researches national trends from participation to consumer spending to sustainability practices of companies.

 The U.S. Bureau of Economic Analysis examines the national economy down to state-level data by activity, furthering the understanding of the outdoor recreation industry’s economic impacts.